Improving Memory: Understanding Age-Related Memory Loss

 Maintaining mental health significantly depends on a well-rounded diet.
 Consider the following dietary tips:

-• Antioxidant-Rich Foods: Adopt a diet rich in antioxidants, featuring items such as berries, leafy greens, and vibrant vegetables.
+• Antioxidant-Rich Foods: Adopt a diet that helps with mental health, featuring items such as berries, leafy greens, and vibrant vegetables.
 These allies combat oxidative stress, a factor accelerating cognitive decline.

 • Omega-3 Fatty Acids: Integrate sources of omega-3 fatty acids into your meals, such as fatty fish like salmon and mackerel, flaxseeds, and walnuts.
 These fats have exhibited links to enhanced brain function.